libpoet1312/indev_test/README.md

 sh run_tests.sh
 ```

-This will print a report on the console with the coverage.
+This will print a report on the console with the test coverage.